Exponential growth of homotopy groups of suspended finite complexes: Appendix: The homotopy groups have at most exponential growth

 for $K$ is simply connected.
 Accordingly,

 which prove the theorem for $p=2$.

 Though a little more complicated, the similar argument can be applied to prove the theorem for any odd prime $p$. \end{proof}

-With the help of the stable version of the spectral sequence which from $E^2$-term on coincides with the Adams spectral sequence \cite{6A}, a similar argument will show the following: \begin{theorem} Given a simply connected finite spectrum $X$, the $p$-primary torsion of $\pi_\ast(X)$ has at most exponential growth, i.e.,
+With the help of the stable version of the spectral sequence which from $E^2$-term on coincides with the Adams spectral sequence \cite{6A}, a similar argument will show the following theorem which should be known to experts: \begin{theorem} Given a simply connected finite spectrum $X$, the $p$-primary torsion of $\pi_\ast(X)$ has at most exponential growth, i.e., $\Box$ \end{theorem}